OpenRakis/Spice86/README.md

 ### Ghidra code generation scripts

-This uses Ghidra and Java, and Python.
+This uses Ghidra and Java 17.

 This is a collection of scripts to be used within Ghidra in order to generate C# code for Spice86 overrides.

-Not all scripts are mandatory or useful.
-Some of them are experiments.
+Scripts in the ghidraCodeGenerator directory that are not mentionned below are only experiments.

 Before using it, define an environnement variable named SPICE86_DUMPS_FOLDER pointing to a folder where the Spice86 dumps are located.
 They are generated on close if the -d CLI option is used.